Rafayj34/essaywebsite-nextjs/app/api/upload/public/temp/readme.txt

-This folder holds files temporarily. hellofgsda
+This folder holds files temporarily.
+By theiur